shanks-t/k8s-the-sort-of-hard-way/setup-k8s.md

 This guide provides step-by-step instructions for the Cloud Code Agent to:

-1. Run a Terraform **apply** workflow
-2. SSH (with agent forwarding) into the jumpbox to run the CA/TLS distribution script
-3. Validate that certificates were generated and distributed successfully

 > **Note:** This uses the `ca-tls` script provided in the earlier context.

 ---